 In Saint Lucia there are four cities that expats in St Lucia like to live in, these are the capital Castries (20,000), Marigot Bay located 6 km south of Castries, Rodney Bay, and the former French capital Soufriere (8,000).

 As the island is 42 km in length there is plenty to see and do.
 The central part of the island is home to various forest reserves that protect the natural plant and animal life of Saint Lucia.
-Edmund Forest Reserve is one of the most popular out of all of these.
+Edmund Forest Reserve is one of the most popular of all these.
 Here you can hike to waterfalls and rushing streams and reach some of the best views on the island.

 In the south, there are plenty of beaches and most colonial remnants from its French and British past, this is also where you find the airport.
 On the west side, there is Soufriere, which is popular with cruise ships and is located very close to the Pitons.